Bishop Sutton: Government and politics

-The parish falls within the 'Chew Valley South' electoral division.
-Bishop Sutton is the most populous area of the ward but this stretches north and west to Nempnett Thrubwell.
-The total population of the ward as at the 2011 census was 2,377.
+The parish is in the unitary authority of Bath and North East Somerset.
+For elections to Bath and North East Somerset Council, the parish is in Chew Valley South electoral division.
+Bishop Sutton is the most populous area of the division, which stretches north and west to Nempnett Thrubwell.
+The total population of the division at the 2011 census was 2,377.